drhsqlite/pikchr/doc/differences.md

 ## Adjust the size of objects to fit their text annotations

-The ["`fit`" attribute](./fit.md) adjusts the width and height of box-like objects to snuggly surround their text labels.
+The ["`fit`" attribute](./fit.md) adjusts the width and height of box-like objects to snugly surround their text labels.

 Also, if the width or height of an object is zero after all attributes have been parsed, then the zero dimensions are increased to enclose